funvill/funvill.github.io/_posts/2007-11-30-disable-and-enable-mfc-controls-by-name.md

 ---
-title: Disable and Enable MFC controls by name
+title: "Disable and Enable MFC controls by name"
 date: 2007-11-30 12:25:00
+categories:
+- Development
-categories: Development Tips
+- Tips
+slug: disable-and-enable-mfc-controls-by-name

 ---

 I use this snippet all the time to disable/enable, hide/show, move MFC controls.

 <code>